Talk Talk (Charli XCX song)

-"Talk Talk" (stylised in sentence case) is a song by British singer Charli XCX.
-It was first released on 7 June 2024 as the fifth track on her sixth studio album Brat and was written about her husband George Daniel.
-A revamped Balearic house inspired remix of the Eurodance song featuring Australian singer-songwriter Troye Sivan and uncredited spoken word from Dua Lipa was released on 12 September 2024 as a single from Brat and It's Completely Different but Also Still Brat and the third collaboration between Charli XCX and Sivan.
+"Talk Talk" (stylized in sentence case) is a song by British singer Charli XCX.
+It was first released on 7 June 2024 as the fifth track on her sixth studio album, Brat, and was written about her husband George Daniel.
+A revamped Balearic house inspired remix of the song, featuring Australian singer-songwriter Troye Sivan and an uncredited spoken word portion by Dua Lipa, was released on 12 September 2024 as a single from Brat and It's Completely Different but Also Still Brat, marking the third collaboration between Charli XCX and Sivan.

 Original version and background

 The original iteration of "Talk Talk", which appeared as an album track on Brat, was written by Charli XCX and producers A. G. Cook and Hudson Mohawke, and was released alongside the rest of the album by Atlantic Records on 7 June 2024.
 The original version has been described as a synth-pop and Eurodance track.
 Discussing the song in a video posted to her TikTok, Charli stated that the song was inspired by an incident at the 2020 NME Awards, during which she was attracted to her future husband George Daniel but had not yet begun dating him.
 After tiring of texting Daniel, she went to follow him into the toilet, got halfway, but thought better of it.
 After releasing Brat, Charli XCX released remixes of the Brat tracks "360" (with Robyn and Yung Lean), "Von Dutch" (with Addison Rae and Cook, as well as with Skream and Benga), "Girl, So Confusing" (with Lorde), and "Guess" (with Billie Eilish).